2025–26 Air Force Falcons men's ice hockey season

-The 2025–26 Air Force Falcons men's ice hockey season will be the 58th season of play for the program and the 2nd in Atlantic Hockey America.
-The Falcons will represent the United States Air Force Academy in the 2025–26 NCAA Division I men's ice hockey season, play their home games at the Cadet Ice Arena and be coached by Frank Serratore in his 29th season.
+The 2025–26 Air Force Falcons men's ice hockey season was the 58th season of play for the program and the 2nd in Atlantic Hockey America.
+The Falcons represented the United States Air Force Academy in the 2025–26 NCAA Division I men's ice hockey season, played their home games at the Cadet Ice Arena and were coached by Frank Serratore in his 29th season.